-In 1968, one thousand New York-area children arrived at the newly created Usdan Center to pursue their love of the arts.
-This extraordinary inaugural enrollment was testimony to the vision and dedication of the Center's founders.
+In 1968, one thousand New York-area children arrived at the newly created Usdan to pursue their love of the arts.
+This extraordinary inaugural enrollment was testimony to the vision and dedication of the Camp's founders.

 They included artists, educators, and communal leaders.
-The Center was created in collaboration with Federation of Jewish Philanthropies, under the guidance of Federation’s dynamic and inspirational leader, Dr. Maurice B. Hexter.
+Usdan was created in collaboration with Federation of Jewish Philanthropies, under the guidance of Federation’s dynamic and inspirational leader, Dr. Maurice B. Hexter.
 He embraced the concept of arts education in a camp setting, and enlisted the partnership of a great philanthropist, Samuel Lemberg.
-Mr. Lemberg provided the initial donations to establish the Center, and to honor his extraordinary generosity, the Board of Trustees named the new Center for his beloved daughter, Suzanne Usdan.
+Mr. Lemberg provided the initial donations to establish Usdan, and to honor his extraordinary generosity, the Board of Trustees named the new camp for his beloved daughter, Suzanne Usdan.

 Arts educators created the educational and artistic plan for Usdan.
-The Center's founding Executive Director, Andrew McKinley, was a concert artist, a member of the Juilliard faculty, and a renowned opera singer.
-The Center’s Educational Coordinator and longtime Board President, Dr. Jerrold Ross, worked side by side with Mr. McKinley.
+The camp's founding Executive Director, Andrew McKinley, was a concert artist, a member of the Juilliard faculty, and a renowned opera singer.
+Usdan’s Educational Coordinator and longtime Board President, Dr. Jerrold Ross, worked side by side with Mr. McKinley.
 Dr. Ross was then Chairman of the Department of Music Education at New York University.
 Together with Mrs. Usdan, Dr. Hexter, and Mr. Lemberg, a Board of Trustees was established, and Mr. McKinley assembled a superb faculty of prominent artists and teachers from the country’s leading conservatories and universities.
 A hallmark of Mr. McKinley’s leadership was his demand for the highest possible standards of performance and teaching, principles for which Usdan is known to this day.
-In 1983, following 16 years as Director of the Center, Andrew McKinley retired.
-The Board appointed Dale Lewis to become his successor, and Mr. Lewis has been Usdan’s Executive Director since that time.
+In 1983, following 16 years as Director of the camp, Andrew McKinley retired.
+The Board appointed Dale Lewis to become his successor, and Mr. Lewis was Usdan’s Executive Director until 2015.

-Through the years, the Center's original curriculum of music, art, dance, and theater has expanded into additional fields of study in the arts.
+Through the years, Usdan's original curriculum of music, art, dance, and theater has expanded into additional fields of study in the arts.
 The program now includes major subject areas in writing, jazz studies, video arts, computer graphics, jazz and tap dance, chamber music, nature and ecology, organic gardening, fashion design, cartooning, animation, classical guitar, and chess.
 During the past ten years, Usdan has launched programs for beginners as well.
-Discovery is an arts exploration experience for children in Kindergarten and First Grade.
-In the Senior Division (students from 8th Grade through 12th Grade) music, art, or dance students are now eligible to apply for scholarships and student internships, and college or conservatory students are eligible for consideration as Work-Study Interns as well.
-Minor classes now include Life Drawing, Actor’s Skills, and Tennis.
+Discovery is an arts exploration experience for children in Pre-Kindergarten, Kindergarten and First grade.
+In the Senior Division (students from 8th grade through 12th grade) music, art, or dance students are now eligible to apply for scholarships and student internships, and college or conservatory students are eligible for consideration as Work-Study Interns as well.
+Minor classes now include Life Drawing, Actor’s Craft, and Tennis.